 Why pursue the right to origins

-The right to origins encompasses more than just access to birth records.
-It is a holistic right stipulated in the UN Convention on the Rights of the Child, in which Korea is a State Party.
+The right to origins extends beyond mere access to birth records.
+It represents a comprehensive right established in the UN Convention on the Rights of the Child, to which Korea is a State Party.

 Article 8